The Neighbors: Income

 The Neighbors: Occupations

-clerical, assistant, and tech support occupations, with 23.1% of the residents employed.
+manufacturing and laborer occupations, with 27.5% of the residents employed.

 The Neighbors: Ethnicity / Ancestry